 Additionally, if you have the Float mobile app installed, you will receive a push notification to your device.

 There are three notification triggers within Float:

-Whenever a new task is scheduled or something you're working on is changed in the remaining current week, you will receive a notification.
-Note: Tentative tasks are not included in notifications.
+You will receive a notification whenever a new task is scheduled, or something you're working on is changed in the remaining current week.
+Tentative tasks are not included in notifications.

 Time off is created or updated by someone who is part of a project you own

-Whenever time off is scheduled or changed by a person who is a part of a project that you are the assigned PM of, you will receive a notification.
+Whenever time off is scheduled or changed by a person who is a part of a project that you are the project owner of, you will receive a notification.
 This applies only to time off that is scheduled in the future.

-You can manage your individual notification settings by clicking Settings > Notifications.
+You can manage your individual notification settings by clicking Personal > Notifications.

 💡 Here's a tip: After the first notification (sent after approximately 15 min if you are not logged into Float), subsequent emails are sent after 1, 2, 4, 6, and 8-hour intervals if you remain offline.
 The maximum number of notifications sent per day is 6.

 The schedule email delivers a copy of your team's schedules directly to their inboxes and gives them a clear picture of what their work week looks like.
 Their individual tasks, time off, and project milestones are all included in the email.
 Project owners see their team's time off listed as well.